axelhahn/php-abstract-dbo/docs/30_Usage.md

 Variant 1:

-With the method "set(PROPERTY, VALUE)" you can modify the current value of a single property.
+With the method `set(PROPERTY, VALUE)` you can modify the current value of a single property.
 The method save() detects if the current item is new or not and executes create() or update().

 ```php